Nick Herbert's "Quantum Reality: Beyond the New Physics" is regarded on Amazon as "a classic" and "a must read, a must re-read" book on the subject.

 Bosons merge and share, and have whole (integer) spin.

-All of which ties in with the Theory of One and All, as summarised in the "Table: Sexing the small bits".
+All of which ties in with the Theory of One and All, as summarized in the "Table: Sexing the small bits".

 Update Wed, 3 August 2016